Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Methodology - Experiment

-We designed an experiment that required participants within a group to quickly and accurately identify who in the group was being attended by an eye model to proceed in a fast-paced game-like task.
-In each experiment, we recorded gaze reference identification accuracy and speed.
+To test the hypotheses specified in Section ~\ref{sec_me_introduction}, we designed an experiment that required participants within a group to quickly and accurately identify who in the group was being attended by an eye model to proceed in a fast-paced game-like task.
+In each experiment, we recorded the accuracy and speed of gaze reference identification.
 The purpose of the secondary game-like task was to create conditions that would allow a quick and structured recording of many samples while distracting the participants cognitively from the primary stimulus-response task.

-\subsubsection{Participant task}
+\subsection{Participant task}

 As a secondary game-like task, we modified a traditional Japanese word game known as \textit{Shiritori}.
 The original game consists of taking turns saying words that start with the last letter of the word uttered by the previous person.
 For example: If person 1 says “Robot” then person 2 will need to say a word that starts with the letter “T” such as “trouble”, then it is again person 1’s turn to come up with a word that starts with “E” such as “ensures” followed by person 2 with a word starting with “S” and so on.